Deyad11/FinanceDashboard/README.md

 the right call — search state becomes a URL param, navigation becomes bookmarkable, browser back button works.

+**Mobile bottom tab bar**

+On mobile browsers the bottom tab bar uses CSS `fixed` positioning, which behaves differently from React Native's native tab bar.
+Browser chrome (address bar) appearing and disappearing while scrolling can cause slight positional shifts.
+This is a known browser limitation — the production fix is `env(safe-area-inset-bottom)` with `viewport-fit=cover`, or going full React Native Web where native primitives handle this correctly.

 ---

 ## Tech Stack